-Removal of metal from the barrels, or modifications of the firing mechanism and/or operating parts, may lead to a refusal of service on such firearms.
-We will charge you for parts and labor to return the firearm to original specifications.
+We reserve the right to refuse service on firearms that have been altered, added to or substantially changed.
+Removal of metal from the barrel, or modifications of the firing mechanism and/or operating parts may lead to a refusal of service on such firearms.
+You will be charged for parts and labor to return the firearm to original specifications prior to servicing your firearm.